 • Symposium Speaker, European Network of Teratology Information Services (ENTIS) and the Organization of Teratology Information Services (OTIS) Joint Meeting II - Toronto, Canada, 2014.

 • Plenary Speaker, International Federation of Placenta Association 2014 Meeting, Paris, France, 2014.

 • Symposium Speaker, Teratology Society, Bellevue, Washington, 2014

 Perinatal Toxicology and Placentology are the foci of this laboratory.
 How viruses, metals (cadmium, arsenic, lead and mercury), anti-HIV therapy, and vitamins (A, B12, C and E), nanoparticles, and hyperthermia affect normal development of the embryo/ fetus are being investigated.
 In particular, the role of the placenta as the anchor, controller, and conduit during pregnancy as well as a site for toxic action is examined.

 Placental Toxicology and Pathology.

 Placental Pathology and the relationship to in utero development and adult disease is being evaluated.
 Focus is on specific evaluations of shape, size and vascular structure of the placenta and an understanding of the underlying pathology.
-These investigations are being pursued as part of an NIH National Children's Study Formative Research Study
+These investigations have been pursued as part of an NIH National Children's Study Formative Research Study

 Pregnancy loss due to implantation failures is being examined using an in vitro model consisting of both human trophoblast and endometrium to study the biology of attachment and invasion as well as the influence of hormones, xenobiotics and disease (antiphospholipid syndrome, pre-eclampsia).
 Additional investigations are examining the effects of plasticizers - phthalates and bisphenol A on human placental function to understand the relationship between plasticizer exposures and miscarriages.